get-set-fetch/scraper/development.md

 ## Debugging in VSCode

-### All unit tests except CLI
+### All unit tests except command line
 Just use vscode default "run and debug" settings.
 From "run and debug' panel, select the "node.js" option, "Select Launch Configuration" command palette will appear, select one of the "Run Script: test:" options.

-### CLI unit tests
+### Command line unit tests
-Use the below VSCode launch configuration, modify args with the CLI arguments you want to debug against.
+Use the below VSCode launch configuration, modify args with the command line arguments you want to debug against.
 ```json
 {
   "type": "pwa-node",